 6. Social media ads

 Facebook, LinkedIn, Twitter and YouTube are all viable channels.
 Identify your target market, research the media preferences of your best prospects, and give it a go.
-Your budget can start as low as $5 per day and you can increase your investment as your confidence grows.
+Your budget can start as low as $5 per day and you can increase your investment as your confidence grows and you become more accustomed to how much financial advisor leads cost on average.

 This ad appeared in my LinkedIn feed today.
 Running ads to promote free content is a proven strategy for lead generation for financial advisors.